 In June 2006, the FASB interpreted its standard for accounting for uncertainty in income taxes, an interpretation of accounting for income taxes.
 This interpretation clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance the minimum recognition threshold and measurement attributable to a tax position taken on a tax return is required to be met before being recognized in the financial statements.
 The FASB's interpretation had no material impact on the Company's financial statements for the year ended April 30, 2010.
-As of April 30, 2010 and July 30, 2010, the Company had a net operating loss carry forward for income tax reporting purposes of approximately \$37,500,000 and \$37,634,260, respectively that may be offset against future taxable income through 2025.
-Current tax laws limit the amount of loss available to be offset against future taxable income when a substantial change in ownership occurs.
-Therefore, the amount available to offset future taxable income may be limited.
-No tax benefit has been reported in the financial statements, because the Company believes there is a 50% or greater chance the carry forwards will expire unused.
+As of April 30, 2010 and January 31, 2011, the Company had a net operating loss carry forward for income tax reporting purposes of approximately \$37,500,000 and \$37,768,122, respectively that may be offset against future taxable income through 2025.
+Current tax laws limit the amount of loss available to be offset against future taxable income through current in the financial statements, because the Company believes there is a 50% or greater chance the carry forwards will expire unused.
 Accordingly, the potential tax benefits of the loss carry forwards are offset by a valuation allowance of the same amount.